yogidevendra/docs/docs/apex_development_setup.md

     cd myapexapp
     mvn clean package -DskipTests

 The build should create the application package file `myapexapp\target\myapexapp-1.0-SNAPSHOT.apa`.
-This file can then be uploaded to the Data Torrent GUI tool (**dtManage**) on your cluster if you have Datatorrent RTS installed there, or on the sandbox and launched  from there.
+This file can then be uploaded to the DataTorrent GUI tool (**dtManage**) on your cluster if you have DataTorrent RTS installed there, or on the sandbox and launched  from there.
 It generates a stream of random numbers and prints them out, each prefixed by the string  `hello world: `.

 If you built this package on the host, you can transfer it to the sandbox using either a shared folder or the `pscp` tool bundled with `PuTTY` mentioned earlier.